How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 The Big Question Every Marketing Leader Faces

 For 73% of B2B marketing leaders, this moment represents a critical challenge.
 According to recent research, whilst 95% of marketers consider webinars vital for their strategy, most struggle to demonstrate clear ROI that justifies continued investment.
-The stakes are high - with average webinar costs ranging from $72 per lead to thousands in production expenses, proving value has never been more crucial.
+The stakes are high - with average webinar costs ranging from $72 per lead to thousands in production expenses, it’s important to account for both direct costs and the dollar value of resources invested, making proving value more crucial than ever.

 The Hidden Cost of Webinar ROI Blindness